-- The light does not come on as described above, or remains on. - The light comes on while driving.
+- The light does not come on as described above, or remains on. - · The light comes on while driving.

 Even if the anti-lock brake system should fail, the brake system will still operate conventionally.
+However, when the "ABS" warning light is on (and the brake system warning light is off), anti-lock brake system is not assisting brake performance so that the wheel can lock-up during sudden braking or braking on slippery road surfaces.
 Have your vehicle checked by your Toyota dealer as soon as possible.